1jour1vin

 Wine rated (2024 guide) 90/100

-Rated winery (2022 guide) Recommended
+Rated estate (2022 guide) Recommended

 About the wine:

 The 2022 Pouilly-Fuissé Clos des Prouges is an atypical wine that is not classified as a Premier Cru due to a lack of historical records, according to the INAO, although the estate treats it as such.
-It offers a lovely nose of red apples, almonds, and crushed stone, with hints of praline in the background.
+It has a lovely nose of red apples, almonds, and crushed stone, with hints of praline in the background.
 Well-defined.
 The palate is medium-bodied with a fairly concentrated attack.
 Here again, it leans toward the richer style of Pouilly-Fuissé with impressive depth on the finish, though I wish it had a bit more liveliness.
-It remains nonetheless delicious.
+It is nonetheless delicious.
 2025–2035

 Tim Atkin